SuperOfficeDocs/superoffice-docs/docs/en/onsite/win-client/learn/import/updating-rules-for-duplicate-handling.md

 2. Do one of the following:

-    * Click ![icon][img1] next to the **Import description file** field and select an import description file in the dialog that opens.
+    * Click <i class="ph ph-magnifying-glass" aria-label="Search icon"></i> next to the **Import description file** field and select an import description file in the dialog that opens.
 An import file and previously selected settings are inserted automatically.

     * [!include[Select file](includes/step-select-file.md)]